Regular rewards cards often pay out more per gallon.

 What’s even better, the APR is way lower than your average gas card — as low as 11.99 percent.
 That rate can go up to 17.99 percent based on your credit.

 You also get zero interest for your first year with the card.
 The interest rate after that is variable, based on your credit.
+In addition you also receive a $0 intro annual fee for the first year (then $95).
 So, if you have poor credit, you may want to go with another card, but if your credit allows you a low APR, the benefits with this card are great.

 While this isn’t a dedicated rewards card, you can earn 2 percent cash back at gas stations and restaurants.
 And if you use your card to purchase office supplies, internet, cable, and phone services, you’ll earn 5 percent cash back.